PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

         enumerable: false
       });
     }
-  } catch (e) {
+  } catch (e) { // Fallback.
     ctor.prototype = properties;
   }
 }
 {% endhighlight %}
-`class.js` defines a helper method that adds properties of an object to a function/class.
-This function is used mainly when defining new classes (for example, d3.map in `array/map.js` and d3.set in `array/set.js`).
+`class.js` defines a helper method that adds properties of an object to a class.
+It tries to use the Javascript built-in `Object.defineProperty`, but falls back to prototype assignment if it fails.
+This function is used mainly when defining new classes (for example, `d3.map` in `array/map.js` and `d3.set` in `array/set.js`).

 {% highlight javascript %}
 var d3_subclass = {}.__proto__?